atlasastronomer/weave-database/README.md

 atlasastronomer@gmail.com

 ## Next Steps:
 Currently, media creators can view their links on the homepage, but they cannot upload new ones.
-The backend logic is fully functional (you can verify this with POSTMAN), so the next step is to implement the frontend functionality to allow media creators to add their own links.
+The backend logic is fully functional (you can verify this with POSTMAN), so the next step is to implement the frontend functionality to allow media creators to add their own links. # DONE

+We would like for media users to set their background image similar to how they can set their avatar # TODO

 ## Resources
 Full Stack Open for learning REST APIs, React.js, MongoDB, and Postman